 Thus, the probability of correctly classifying all columns is

 \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:maintheoremRS}]

-First, let $\nminbound = \frac{ 8 p }{\densdiff^2} \log\left(rN^2\right)$.
+First, let $\nminbound = \frac{ 8 p }{\obsprob \densdiff^2} \log\left(rN^2\right)$.
 Conditions \eqref{eqn:2348798} and \eqref{eqn:8923478789} imply that

-and so Lemma~\ref{lem:Suff_Optimality_Partial} guarantees that $\nminp \ge \nminbound$ with probability at least $(1-N^{-1})$.
-If Lemma~\ref{lem:Suff_Optimality_Partial} succeeds, then retrieval is guaranteed with probability $(1-N^{-1})$ by Lemma~\ref{lem:Retrieve}.
-Additionally, for retrieval to be possible, we require $\nmin \ge \nminbound$ (i.e., the lower bound on cluster size cannot exceed the smallest cluster in the full graph), which is satisfied by \eqref{eqn:8987239}.
+and so Lemma~\ref{lem:Suff_Optimality_Partial} guarantees that $\nminp \ge \nminbound$ with probability at least $1-N^{-1}$.
+If the sufficient condition of Lemma~\ref{lem:Suff_Optimality_Partial} is met, then retrieval is also guaranteed with probability $(1-N^{-1})$ by Lemma~\ref{lem:Retrieve}.
+Additionally, for retrieval to be possible, we need $\nmin \ge \nminbound$ (i.e., the lower bound on cluster size cannot exceed the smallest cluster size in the full graph), which is satisfied by \eqref{eqn:8987239}.

-Next, conditions \eqref{eqn:2348798} and \eqref{eqn:8923478789} also satisfy the conditions of Lemma~\ref{lm:completion}, thus guaranteeing successful decomposition with probability $1-c {N}^{-10}- N^{-1}$.
+Next, conditions \eqref{eqn:2348798} and \eqref{eqn:8923478789} also satisfy the conditions of Lemma~\ref{lm:completion}, thus guaranteeing successful decomposition with probability $1 \!-\! c {N}^{-10} \!-\!
+N^{-1}$.

-Therefore, the complete clustering algorithm will be successful with probability at least $1 - c N^{-10} - 3N^{-1}$.
+Therefore, the complete clustering algorithm will be successful with probability at least $1 \!-\! c N^{-10} \!-\!
+3N^{-1}$.

 \end{proof}